Joseph W. Marshall

-Joseph W. “Chip” Marshall, III is Vice Chairman of Stevens & Lee and serves as Vice Chairman of Griffin, the firm's affiliated investment bank.
+Joseph W. ("Chip") Marshall, III currently serves as the Vice Chairman of Stevens & Lee, a full-service law firm founded in 1928 that is among the 200 largest law firms in the nation, and Mr. Marshall also serves as Vice Chairman of Griffin, the firm's affiliated investment bank.

-Furthermore, Chip has held several significant government-appointed positions.
-Chip served on the Medicaid Commission created by Congress and established by the Honorable Michael O. Leavitt, Secretary of the U.S. Department of Health & Human Services, where he advised the Secretary on ways to modernize the Medicaid program to provide high-quality health care to its beneficiaries in a financially sustainable way.
+Furthermore, Mr. Marshall has held several significant government-appointed positions.
+Mr. Marshall served on the Medicaid Commission created by Congress and established by the Honorable Michael O. Leavitt, Secretary of the U.S. Department of Health & Human Services, where he advised the Secretary on ways to modernize the Medicaid program to provide high-quality health care to its beneficiaries in a financially sustainable way.
 He also served as Vice Chairman and Chairman of the Pennsylvania State Ethics Commission, which regulates the conduct of the majority of public employees, elected officials and candidates for public office in Pennsylvania.